sgtslaughta/kasm_files/docker-imgs/custom_jammy/README.md

 sudo docker build -f custom_jammy/Dockerfile -t <some_name>:<some_tag_ver> .
 ```
 This will build the image locally.
 Inside the Kasm admin panel, you will specify the image name and tag.

+### Using the image
+- The first time you use the terminal, you will be prompted to set up Zsh.
+Follow the instructions to set up the Powerlevel10k theme.